Rozalla

 Rozalla Miller (born 18 March 1964), better known as simply Rozalla, is a Zimbabwean electronic music performer who was born in what was then Northern Rhodesia (now Zambia).
-At the age of 18, she moved with her parents to her father's country of origin, Zimbabwe.
-She is best known for her three 1991/92 hit singles "Faith (In the Power of Love)", "Are You Ready To Fly", and particularly "Everybody's Free (To Feel Good)", which has been remixed and re-issued several times.
-In December 2016, Billboard magazine ranked her as the 98th most successful dance artist of all-time.
+She is best known for her three 1991/92 hit singles "Faith (In the Power of Love)", "Are You Ready to Fly", and particularly "Everybody's Free (To Feel Good)", which has been remixed and re-issued several times.
+In December 2016, Billboard magazine ranked her as the 98th-most-successful dance artist of all time.